Have you ever completed a jigsaw puzzle?

-When creating a website, there shouldn’t be any pieces left behind.
+When creating a website or undergoing a site redesign, there shouldn’t be any pieces left behind.
 The various aspects should fit together like a jigsaw puzzle, eventually compiling the perfect picture.

 In order to help you create a prime user experience, go through your site piece by piece and make sure you have these key elements.
 The following features are purposeful elements of a website that users have come to expect and will leave a lasting and positive impression on all those who navigate your way.

 Home Page Design of Your Website

 The home page is where most first impressions are made.
 It’s a user’s first look at who you are and what you’re about.
 Don’t mince words here.
 Be concise and effective with your communications, and make it a quick place for users to understand your business.